iuliet716/flash-attention-cuda-from-scratch/docs/ncu/05_vectorized_load.md

 Fewer shared-memory requests and wavefronts reduce pressure on the MIO pipeline,
 so warps spend less time waiting to issue memory instructions.

-As a result, These reductions lower MIO-throttle stalls from 50.3 to 11.2 cycles,
+As a result, these reductions lower MIO-throttle stalls from 50.3 to 11.2 cycles,
 improving the issue interval from 7.2 to 4.1 cycles and SM throughput from 27.2% to 47.5%.

 ## Occupancy trade-off